See Beautiful Fall Colors on North Carolina Hiking Trails

 You can escape the busy cities of the Triangle at William B. Umstead State Park.
 There are more than 20 miles of marked trails at this nearly 6,000-acre park that range from short strolls to deeper explorations of the mixed forests of pine and deciduous hardwoods such as oaks, hickories and sweet gums.
 Most of the deciduous trees are examples of species native to our state.
 That combination can lead to spectacular views of autumn colors – when you’re not busy watching the wildlife or birds.

 2 Mount MitchellBurnsvilleSee on map

 It took him a couple of trips, but Dr. Elisha Mitchell proved his point.
-Mount Mitchell, the highest point in the eastern United States, is named after the University of North Carolina professor who calculated its towering height.
-Drive your car to the summit parking area and take the trail to a stone observation platform where your view of more than 80 miles will be filled with Blue Ridge Mountains.
+Mount Mitchell, the highest point in the eastern United States, is named after the University of North Carolina professor who calculated its towering height of 6,684 feet.
+Drive your car to the summit parking area and take the trail to a stone observation platform where your view will be filled with Blue Ridge Mountains.
 The leaves of the red and sugar maples, staghorn sumacs and yellow poplars will stand out most.

 3 Joyce Kilmer National Recreation Trail

 3 Joyce Kilmer National Recreation TrailRobbinsvilleSee on map

 More than just a hike, the 2-mile trek along the Joyce Kilmer National Recreation Trail is a journey back in time.
 Located in the largest tract of virgin hardwoods in the East, it inspired soldier-poet Joyce Kilmer to pen Trees.
 The trail features two loops, which showcase the largest trees in the forest, including tulip poplars more than 100 feet tall.
 If you can, try going on a weekday; it’s a popular spot on weekends.

 4 Mount Jefferson State Natural AreaWest JeffersonSee on map